aindick/CS-330-Final-Project/README.md

 - How do I approach developing programs?

+  When I develop programs, I like to incrementally add things and test as I go.
+I find that this reduces time if I write code in smaller pieces and test each piece after I make it instead of just coding the entire program and then testing.

 - What new development strategies did you use while working on your 3D scene?

+  Adding texture and lighting were the new strategies I had to consider for my 3D scene.
+This is mainly because in other programs, I haven't had to think about lighting or what texture would fit best on an object based on a photo.
+I had to play around with a few different lighting sources to get the right "feel" for what my photo had.

 - How did iteration factor into your development?